beqarion/FEMentor_QRComponent/README.md

 Would like to know some css frameworks to add my toolbox.

 ### Useful resources

-I am taking John Smilga course, which I like alot (
+Though I have learned from many sources, now I'm taking John Smilga course, which I like alot (

 ![](./images/I_like_it_a_lot.gif)

-) So resets I used in css file, I learned from there.
-And lot of other things.
+)I recommend it.
+So resets I used in css file, I used from my mentioned course project.

 ## Author